oceanprotocol/vscode-extension/README.md

 The extension adds a dedicated Ocean Protocol section to the activity bar.
 Here you can:

-- Configure compute settings (Ocean Node URL, Private Key).
 - Optionally select a dataset file.
-- Choose a folder to store compute results.
+- Create new project folders or select existing ones
+- View compute resources under the Setup dropdown
+- Configure compute settings (accessible via Configure Compute)
-- Start a compute job with the current algorithm file automatically detected.
+- Start free or paid compute jobs

 ### Starting a Compute Job

-1. Navigate to the "Start Compute Job" section.
-2. Ensure your active file is either a JavaScript or Python algorithm.
-3. Optionally select a dataset file.
-4. Choose a folder for saving results.
+1. Create a new project folder or select an existing one
+2. Review your algorithm, Dockerfile, and dependencies
-5. Click **Start Compute Job**.
+3. Click **Start FREE Compute Job** (or upgrade to paid for more resources)
-6. Monitor the job status and logs in the output panel.
+4. Monitor job status and logs in the Output console
-7. Once completed, the results file will automatically open in VSCode.
+5. Check results in your project folder under `results/`

-## Optional Setup
+## Advanced Setup

+- **Custom Docker Image/Tag**: Use your own docker image and tag (only if no Dockerfile is provided in your project folder)
+- **Auth Token**: Auto-generated when you configure your compute settings
-- Custom Compute Node: Enter your own node URL or use the default Ocean Protocol node
+- **Custom Compute Node**: Enter your own node URL or use the default Ocean Protocol node
-- Wallet Integration: Use auto-generated wallet or enter private key for your own wallet
-- Custom Docker Images.
-If you need a custom environment with your own dependencies installed, you can use a custom docker image.
-Default is oceanprotocol/algo_dockers (Python) or node (JavaScript)
-- Docker Tags: Specify version tags for your docker image (like python-branin or latest)
-- Algorithm: The vscode extension automatically detects open JavaScript or Python files.
-Or alternatively you can specify the algorithm file manually here.
-- Dataset: Optional JSON file for input data
-- Results Folder: Where computation results will be saved
+- **Compute Resources**: Free compute uses minimal resources.
+View available resources under the Setup dropdown
+- **Paid Compute**: Upgrade from free to paid compute for more computational power
+- **Node Status Check**: Use the Check button under Setup dropdown to verify node availability

 ![Ocean Protocol VSCode Extension](./screenshots/setup-screenshot.png)

+## Troubleshooting

+- **Job cannot start** → Check node status (under Setup dropdown, press the Check button)
+- **Job not running** → Verify your Node URL in Configure Compute
+- **Not enough funds** → Use Configure Compute to adjust your settings or switch to free compute
+- **General issues** → Check extension logs in the Output console.
+Logs are also saved in your project folder under `logs/`

 ## Development & Contributing